 But let’s assume that the erectile dysfunction preceded the premature ejaculation.
 Usually, then we’d deal with the erectile dysfunction as the primary issue.
 Often, when these men can achieve successful and long-lasting erections, they will not ejaculate as quickly.
 If after treatment for erectile dysfunction the premature ejaculation remains a problem, we would look at that separately.

 You and your doctor may discuss other subjects depending on his thoughts on diagnosis.
 These include:

 After ejaculation, how long does it take you to have a second erection and reach an orgasm?

+This information will be useful in determining treatment options.
 Some men have long-standing premature ejaculation, but their habit has been to ejaculate quickly (either through masturbation or with their partner) for the first ejaculation and then to have more leisurely intercourse because they last longer the second time.
 Many of these men come to the physician when they get older or have other medical problems and lose the ability to get a rigid second erection in the same lovemaking session.
 At this point, the premature ejaculation interferes significantly with their lovemaking.
-It is also important to know how long it takes you to get a second erection.
-Such information will be useful in determining treatment options.

 How often do you ejaculate?

 This can be either through masturbation or with a partner.
 Many men who develop premature ejaculation do not have satisfying sexual experiences.
 Because of this, they become somewhat avoidant of sexual situations even in the context of a relationship or marriage and have decreased frequency of intercourse and ejaculation.
 With decreased frequency and longer time periods between ejaculations, many men will ejaculate more quickly.
 Premature ejaculation can then become a vicious cycle.
 One of the ways of breaking the cycle is to encourage the man to ejaculate at some point prior to intercourse so that he will then last longer during intercourse.